 This disconnection can lead to a significant decline in productivity.
 It’s important to address these feelings promptly; otherwise, they can escalate into larger problems that impact the entire facility.

-Fostering an open dialogue can be particularly effective in regions where community ties are strong.
+Fostering an open dialogue can be particularly effective in tight-knit Minnesota communities where workplace culture and belonging matter.
 Encourage feedback from your employees about their work environment and experiences.

 Recognizing achievements, whether through formal awards or simple acknowledgments, can help elevate morale in a workforce that may feel overlooked.
 By doing so, you not only improve employee satisfaction but also enhance overall performance.